konnodonnoi/konnodonnoi/README.md

 - 👯 I’m looking to collaborate on ... first did fry i us
 - 🤔 I’m looking for help with ... shat dksksjs do i'd
 - 💬 Ask me about ... shat tfsdgiigf good good for
-- 📫 How to reach me: hfgj ghost did so ah in sha God
+- 📫 How to reach me: hfgj ghost did so ah in sha God for
 - 😄 Pronouns: shat hjgdddd sha van sha no on all bf  cur  ethg f
 - ⚡ Fun fact: 4lines dj calabrese b God did had ha
 -->